embersofintention/LoreToss/docs/index.md

 I'm testing so much stuff right now lol, please kindly ignore the flaming train wreck this is gonna be for a bit.   ...Also, most of the links are gonna be broken.
-I'm only actually uploading bits at a time until I know how I wanna do stuff, to save time and bandwidth and whatever.
+I'm only actually uploading bits at a time until I know how I wanna do stuff, to save time and bandwidth and whatever.    wop wop

 [MOCs / Table of Contents](./MOCs/MOCs.md#)